Hypertrophy Training: A Beginner's Guide

 What the Heck is Hypertrophy?

 In order to keep seeing gains, one must progressively overload their system.
 We can focus on the 3 basic elements of progressive overload: Technique, Volume, and Frequency.
-In order for a person to so progress from a progressive overload regimen, said person must eat at a caloric surplus.
+In order for a one to benefit from a progressive overload regimen, one must eat a caloric surplus.
+Simply put, you need to eat more calories than you are burning throughout the day.
 This will fuel your body to keep moving, synthesize protein and grow.
 Hypertrophy training works because your body Is consistently breaking and rebuilding fibers at a rate of which is most effective for that person.
 Before I go any further, I want to mention that beginners should not shy away from these techniques.

 The word volume in the fitness world can mean a number of things, for example, the amount of work/ effort/ intensity a person exerts, the weight on a bar, the range of motion for a movement.
 Know that all of these metrics are only relative to you.
 Working out to achieve a hypertrophic effect does not mean running into the gym and throwing around as much weight as you can.
 Putting your body into a hypertrophic state mean going into the gym with set objectives and doing the best job possible to achieve those objectives.
 In order to change your body composition, which is an insanely complex system, one must have a game plan.
 So where you are in the gym you need to go at around 65-85%, unless you are in a deload week, where you can go 100%.
 I will discuss deload when I talk about time, because you will be spending more time in the gym, and if you go 100% you will tear your muscles off the bone.
 This means, do not take compound movements to failure.
 You should have 2-3 reps left in you.